-As you are aware, when your children move into Year 10 in September 2021, in a number of subjects they will be starting new courses which will lead to examinations in the Summer of 2023.
-In many of the core subjects students have already started GCSE content, continuity into Year 10 is important if students are going to be successful.
+As you are aware, when your children move into Year 10 in September 2022, in a number of subjects they will be starting new courses which will lead to examinations in the Summer of 2024.
+In many of the core subjects, students have already started GCSE content, continuity into Year 10 is important if students are going to be successful.
+The curriculum on offer is summarised in this booklet.